notescs/notescs.github.io/content/dsa/counting-bits/index.md

 The idea is to use $x \& (x - 1)$ technique to clear the right most set bit.
 Thus, number of set bits of $x$ = number of set bits of $x \& (x - 1)$ + 1.
+More details can be found in [this post](/posts/brian-kernighan-algorithm-count-set-bits).

 ### Implementation